 Snacks just for mom: Especially when you have other little kids running around, it can be hard to get quality food.
 By bringing snacks for mom, she'll feel extra loved!
 Some good examples would be lactation cookies (These ones are great or you could make your own) or other healthy things for mom like almonds, cut up fruit, individual packaged cheese, trail mix, or a special order smoothie from a local juice shop.

-Some "special" food that she really loves as a treat: For me, this was Trader Joe's Cookie Butter and pizza from one of my two favorite places (Lou Malnati's shipped in dry ice to my home and the Godfather pizza from Rosati's in my town- in case you're wondering).
+Some "special" food that she really loves as a treat: For me, this was Trader Joe's Cookie Butter and pizza from a favorite places (Lou Malnati's shipped in dry ice to my home was amazing).
 Find out what she likes as a special treat and make it happen!

 Feed her older kids: Come over at lunch time to drop off dinner (maybe a crock pot soup so you can start it) and bring lunch for the sibling(s) and feed them.
-This is great if you have little kids too - picky kids always seem to eat more when they see others eating!
+This is great if you have little kids too and you just feed everyone at once - picky kids always seem to eat more when they see others eating!

 Super Practical Help